What are the Keto Pros and Cons?

 Improved Brain Health:

-Some studies suggest that another one of the keto diet pros is the diet may have a positive impact on brain health, potentially benefiting individuals with neurological disorders.
+Some studies suggest that another one of the keto diet pros is that the diet may have a positive impact on brain health, potentially benefiting individuals with neurological disorders.
+Therefore, the diet can be beneficial for brain health.

 Keto Diet Cons: